I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nc-irb-ide-adapter-control.md

 ## -remarks
 <p>The port driver guarantees that there is no outstanding I/O on the adapter before it invokes the <i>AtaAdapterControl</i> routine.</p>

-<p>The port driver guarantees that there is no outstanding I/O on the adapter before it invokes the <i>AtaAdapterControl</i> routine.</p>

 ## -requirements
 <table>
 <tr>